-Bold P-values lower than 0.05 indicate significant differences between groups (random effect model, d.f. = 1).
+Bold P-values lower than 0.05 indicate significant differences between groups (random effects model, d.f. = 1).

-$the serum groups and the studies with less than 50 samples were removed.
+athe serum groups and the studies with less than 50 samples were removed.

-Figure 2 Subgroup meta-analysis, cumulative analysis and SROC estimation for the relationship between APC promoter hypermethylation and NSCLC.
-A-D, subgroup meta-analysis based on age, control type, percentage of adenocarcinoma in total samples and primer set, respectively.
-E, cumulative meta-analysis of studies ordered chronologically by publication year with random effect model.
-F, Summary receiver operating characteristics (SROC) of APC methylation test in NSCLCMeta-regression revealed that heterogeneity exists among 17 studies (I2 = 79.2%, Q = 52.78, P < 0.0001) (Figure 1), whereas age and primer sets were the major source of heterogeneity.
+Figure 2.
+Subgroup meta-analysis, cumulative analysis and summary receiver operating characteristics (SROC) estimation for the relationship between APC promoter hypermethylation and non-small cell lung cancer (NSCLC).
+(A-D) Subgroup meta-analysis based on age, control type, percentage of adenocarcinoma in total samples and primer set, respectively.
+(E) Cumulative meta-analysis of studies ordered chronologically by publication year with random effects model.
+(F) SROC of APC methylation test in NSCLC.

+Meta-regression revealed that heterogeneity exists among 17 studies (I2 = 79.2%, Q = 52.78, P < 0.0001) (Figure 1), whereas age and primer sets were the major source of heterogeneity.
 The trend in ORs was inversely correlated with age (beta = −0.3, P = 2.0 × 10−5), and age counted for 83.8% total variances.
-This result is consistent with the subgroup analysis, in which the OR of older group (OR = 2.24) was smaller than younger group (OR = 4.65).
+This result is consistent with the subgroup analysis, in which the OR of the older group (OR = 2.24) was smaller than the younger group (OR = 4.65).
 The primer set is also an important heterogeneity source (P = 0.05), explaining about 68% of overall heterogeneity.
 Other factors such as sample type, proportion of males, proportion of stage I and detection methods fail to explain the heterogeneity counting for type I error at level of 0.05 (Table 3).

-Table 3 Meta-regression analysis for the main potential interference factors with random-effects model
+Table 3.
+Meta-regression analysis for the main potential interference factors with random-effects model